ravenleeblack/Elle-OS/README.md

 So I wrote some functions, to at least, start testing stuff and start using the framebuffer without vesa's functions.

-Currently have to pull all the files into the main folder to use the makfile since I dont know how to make it switch folders, or you can rewrite the make file.
+Currently have to pull all the files into the main folder to use the makefile since I dont know how to make it switch folders, or you can rewrite the make file.